lee2sman/nosebook/log.md

 In the past few days I worked on L5 as well as an artwork for the exhibit LOVE.exe at New Media Artspace.
 In L5 I knocked out some bugs from my TODO list: fullscreen now works correctly; the transform works correctly; I fixed the ellipses and circle drawing modes and the rectangle modes.
 I also created some test sketches like a basic chessboard:

 ![L5 code with an overlaid chess board]({{"/images/log/chess.webp" | absolute_url}} "L5 code with an overlaid chess board.
 Pieces in starting positions.")
+*L5 code with an overlaid chess board*

 The artwork I created for LOVE.exe I wrote initially in p5.js but then tried to port it over to L5.
 At this point, the port is only semi-successful.
 I hadn't implemented filter() in L5 yet, and I think it will take me some more effort as it will require a shader.
 Instead I tried to use tinting but that's not really the same thing.
 Another minor issue was the speed of the background gradient effect was somewhat different.
 I'm not 100% sure why.
 And I haven't implemented basic sound like p5.sound yet.

 Here's a screenshot from the work, just a moment in time.
 The piece is of infinite duration, a generative piece called *I Act Comfortably With Others*.

 ![grayscale glitched downsampled faces merging together with overlaid text]({{"/images/log/loveexe.webp" | absolute_url}} "grayscale glitched downsampled faces merging together with overlaid text")
+*screenshot from I Act Comfortably with Others, in p5.js*

 In the evening was *Show Us Your Screens* at Offline.
 I gave a 10 minute presentation, showing L5, my new piece, and some previous work.
 Alex McLean gave a talk and demo of new functions added to Strudel and TidalCycles livecoding music languages, and I got to meet Alex for the first time in person and a number of other artists I had known previously only online.